 Actions since last meeting:

-- Deep will get quotes for the track protections and obtain some ready for the Summer Fair.
+- Deep will sort out the track protections for the Summer Fair this year.

 · Financial update

 Jill announced that we have at the moment £4,200 available to be spent/committed.

 We have had some money coming in recently:

 Swimarathon has not gone through yet but Jill will check with Sarah.

 Mrs Daniels has secured some funding for the KS1 climbing wall and asked whether the PTA would contribute in the region of £4,000.

 Deep advised to keep £100 for the track protections rather than the £1,000 allocated at the last meeting, freeing an extra £900 to spend.